 Listen up!
 You have tons and tons of old messages saved on your iPhone.

-Now, you could start Google things up and find solutions the hard way on your own, or you just go ahead reading this article, good news, we’ve done all the research for you, even better news, the solutions are as simple as taking a power nap.
+Now, you could start Google things up and find solutions the hard way on your own, or you just go ahead and read this article, The good news, is we’ve done all the research for you, even better news, the solutions are as simple as taking a power nap.

 Now, let’s get things started, down below you’ll find multiple, proven ways to delete old messages and free up precious iPhone storage.

-Method One: iMazing, the power tool for backups and organization
+Method One: altTunes, the power tool for backups and organization

 When it comes to managing your iPhone data there are basically always two ways to go: